Data Catalog Vocabulary

 Data Catalog Vocabulary (DCAT) is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
 By using DCAT to describe datasets in catalogs, publishers increase discoverability and enable applications to consume metadata from multiple catalogs.
 It enables decentralized publishing of catalogs and facilitates federated dataset search across catalogs.
 Aggregated DCAT metadata can serve as a manifest file to facilitate digital preservation.

 The original DCAT vocabulary was developed at DERI, as an idea from Vassilios Peristeras and his master student Fadi Maali together also with Richard Cyganiak.
 The vocabulary was further developed by W3C's eGov Interest Group, then brought onto the Recommendation Track by W3C's "Government Linked Data" Working Group.
 DCAT is the foundation for open dataset descriptions in the European Union public sector and was adapted by the ISA programme of the European Commission.
+A 2022 report reviews DCAT-AP compliance on national data portals.